Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Abstract

 \section{Abstract}

-The non-abelian Hodge correspondence is a real analytic map between the moduli space of stable Higgs bundles and the deRham moduli space of irreducible flat connections mediated by solutions of the self-duality equation.
-In this paper we construct such solutions for strongly parabolic $\mathfrak{sl}(2,\C)$ Higgs fields on a $4$-punctured sphere with parabolic weights $t \sim 0$ using loop groups methods through an implicit function theorem argument.
-We identify the rescaled limit hyper-K\"ahler moduli space at $t=0$ to be (the completion of) the nilpotent orbit in $\mathfrak{sl}(2, \C)$ equipped the Eguchi-Hanson metric.
+The non-abelian Hodge correspondence is a real analytic map between the moduli space of stable Higgs bundles and the deRham moduli space of irreducible flat connections mediated by solutions to the self-duality equations.
+In this paper we construct self-duality solutions for strongly parabolic $\mathfrak{sl}(2,\C)$ Higgs fields on a $4$-punctured sphere with parabolic weights $t \sim 0$ using complex analytic methods.
+We identify the rescaled limit hyper-K\"ahler moduli space $\mathcal M_t$ at $t=0$ to be the completion of the nilpotent orbit in $\mathfrak{sl}(2, \C)$ modulo a $\Z_2\times\Z_2$ action, equipped with the Eguchi-Hanson metric.
 Our methods and computations are based on the twistor approach to the self-duality equations using Deligne and Simpson's $\lambda$-connections interpretation.
-Due to the implicit function theorem, Taylor expansions of these quantities can be computed at $t=0$.
-By construction they have closed form expressions in terms of Multiple-Polylogarithms and their geometric properties lead to some identities of $\Omega$-values which we believe deserve further investigations.
+By construction we can compute the Taylor expansions of the holomorphic symplectic form $\varpi_t$ on $\mathcal M_t$ at $t=0$ which turn out to have closed form expressions in terms of multiple polylogarithms (MPLs).
+The geometric properties of $\mathcal M_t$ lead to some identities of certain MPLs which we believe deserve further investigations.